 A Few Words In The End

-Serbian fighters used their own blood and bones to mark the borders of Serbian lands.
+Serbian fighters used their own blood and bones to mark the borders of the Serbian lands.
 Bravery is the characteristic of all Serbian fighters from all Serbian lands in their struggle for the cross and freedom.
-This is the road Serbian fighters will continue to follow until all of the occupied Serbian lands are liberated and Serbian people can return to their ancestral dwellings.
+This is the road that Serbian fighters will continue to follow until all of the occupied Serbian lands are liberated and the Serbian people can return to their ancestral dwellings.
 All of the suffering and injustices from the past are reminders for the coming generations.